AndreasNesKile/property-noroff-frontend/README.md

 ### Docker

 Instructions on how to run the frontend in a docker container.
-First install docker on your computer, then open powershell and navigate to the frontend folder ...\property-noroff-project\frontend
+First install docker on your computer, then open powershell and navigate to the frontend folder ...\property-noroff-project\frontend.
 Type in the following:

 ```sh